MLGlobalHealth/sars_cov2_290k_denmark/README.md

-# SARS_CoV2_290k_Denmark
+# High-Resolution Epidemiological Landscape from 290K SARS-CoV-2 Genomes from Denmark

-Code for "High-Resolution Epidemiological Landscape from 290K SARS-CoV-2 Genomes from Denmark" (under review; available soon)
+Code for "High-Resolution Epidemiological Landscape from 290K SARS-CoV-2 Genomes from Denmark" (under review)

 ## Overview